tanayseven/http_quest/README.rst

     ./app_exec flask db --help # For info about the other database migration commands

-For Linux only: files created by container (like migration files) are owned by root because Docker runs as root
+For Linux only: files created by a container (like migration files) are owned by root because Docker runs as root

 .. code-block:: bash